iterami/Docs.htm/common/guides/json.md

   // When 0, characters are forced into first-person mode.
   "camera-zoom-max": 50,

-  // Optional. "characters" that is array of objects.
-  //   Set to false to create no new characters.
-  "characters": [
-    {
   // Optional.
-ID of character.
-      "id": "_me",

-      "all-alpha": false,
-      "all-collision": true,
-      "all-vertex-colors": false,

-      // Optional.
-Current camera zoom value.
-      // When 0, camera is in first-person mode.
-      "camera-zoom": 20,

-      // Optional.
-Amount that any character property should change by when the character is updated.
-      // Player translations are reset after each movement to allow stopping.
-      "change": {
-        "rotate-y": 0,
-        "translate-x": 0
-      },

-      // Optional.
-If the character collides, then this is the maximum distance before collision occurs.
-      "collide-range-horizontal": 2.5,
-      "collide-range-vertical": 2.5,

-      // Optional.
-If the character collides with other entities that have collision.
-      "collides": true,

-      // Optional.
-Array of entities that should be loaded and attached to the camera translation (without zoom).
-      // Uses same format as level entities.
-      "entities": [],

-      // Optional.
-Current character experience.
-      "experience": 0,

-      // Optional.
-Current and maximum health.
-      "health-current": 100,
-      "health-max": 100,

-      // Optional.
-Current character inventory.
-      "inventory": {},

-      // Optional. "dy" set when the character jumps.
-      "jump-height": 0.6,

-      // Optional.
-Current character level.
-      // -1 means character is just a camera.
-      "level": -1,

-      // Optional.
-Rotation of character in degrees between 0 inclusive and 359 exclusive.
-      "rotate-x": 0,
-      "rotate-y": 0,
-      "rotate-z": 0,

-      // Optional.
-Character movement speed.
-      "speed": 0.2,

-      // Optional.
-Text said by the character when the player within range "talk": false,
-      "talk-range": 15,

-      // Optional.
-Item trades that this character can do if the player gets close.
-      "trade": [],

-      // Optional.
-Translation of the character relative to `0, 0, 0`.
-      "translate-x": 0,
-      "translate-y": 0,
-      "translate-z": 0
-    }
-  ],

-  // Optional.
 Clear color values, between 0 and 1 inclusive.
   "clearcolor-blue": 0,
   "clearcolor-green": 0,
   "clearcolor-red": 0,

-  // Optional.
-Array of prefabs to create via various specific functions.
-  "prefabs": [
-    {
-      // REQUIRED.
-Function that will create this prefab.
-      "type": "webgl_cuboid",

-      // REQUIRED.
-Properties of this prefab.
-Passed as args.
-      "properties": {
-        // REQUIRED.
-Prefix added to each created entity ID.
-        "prefix": "example-cuboid",

-        // Optional.
-Overrides that can be applied to every non-excluded face.
-        "all-alpha": false,
-        "all-collision": true,
-        "all-vertex-colors": false,

-        // Optional.
-Properties for the -z face.
-        "back-alpha": 1,
-        "back-collision": false,
-        "back-vertex-colors": [
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1
-        ],

-        // Optional.
-Properties for the -y face.
-        "bottom-alpha": 1,
-        "bottom-collision": false,
-        "bottom-vertex-colors": [
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1
-        ],

-        // Optional.
-If this cuboid will have collision.
-        "collision": false,

-        // Optional.
-Which sides should be excluded from creation.
-        //   Sides are: back, bottom, front, left, right, top.
-        "exclude": {
-          "bottom": true
-        },

-        // Optional.
-Properties for the +z face.
-        "front-alpha": 1,
-        "front-collision": false,
-        "front-vertex-colors": [
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1
-        ],

-        // Optional.
-Properties for the -x face.
-        "left-alpha": 1,
-        "left-collision": false,
-        "left-vertex-colors": [
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1
-        ],

-        // Optional.
-Additional properties that are applied to each entity created by this prefab.
-        "properties": {},

-        // Optional.
-If this prefab should use random colors or 255,255,255.
-        "random-colors": false,

-        // Optional.
-Properties for the +x face.
-        "right-alpha": 1,
-        "right-collision": false,
-        "right-vertex-colors": [
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1
-        ],

-        // Optional.
-Size of the cuboid.
-        "size-x": 1,
-        "size-y": 1,
-        "size-z": 1,

-        // Optional.
-Properties for the +y face.
-        "top-alpha": 1,
-        "top-collision": false,
-        "top-vertex-colors": [
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1,
-          1, 1, 1, 1
-        ],

-        // Optional.
-Translation of the center of the cuboid relative to `0, 0, 0`.
-        "translate-x": 0,
-        "translate-y": 0,
-        "translate-z": 0
-      }
-    }
-  ],

   // Optional.
 Directional light values, between 0 and 1 inclusive.
   "directional-blue": 1,